agourlay/cornichon/README.md

 // TODOs
 - build request abstraction
-- call resolver on assertion
-- errors with JSON Diff if possible
 - JSON assertion ignoring fields
 - data table
 - session is a multimap (adding on the head the last-response-body & offering API to fetch older values)